ecordes-vt/docs/src/docs/overview/aiWARE-in-depth/edge-installation.md

 #### Step 4: Validate the Installation

 1. Run: `exportfs` to validate `/opt/aiware/nfs` is exported
-2. Run: `docker ps` to validate `aiware-controller, aiware-postgres, aiware-registry` are running
+2. Run: `docker ps` to validate `aiware-controller, aiware-postgres, aiware-prom-alertmgr, aiware-prometheus, aiware-registry` are running

 > Note the IP address of the Admin box for use on the Processing Node.